rdfostrich/article-jws2018-ostrich/content/storage.md

 A common technique in [RDF indexes](cite:cites hdt,rdf3x,triplebit) is to use a dictionary for mapping triple components to numerical IDs.
 This is done for three main reasons:
 1) reduce storage space if triple components are stored multiple times;
-2) reducing I/O overhead when retrieving data;
+2) reducing I/O overhead when retrieving data; and
 3) simplify and optimize querying.
 As our storage approach essentially stores each triple three or six times, a dictionary can definitely reduce storage space requirements.